Scientific: Zinnia elegans

 USDA All zones as annual

-Flowers & Fruits: Flowers bright white to red, perfect ray flowers, single and double born terminally on stems, fruit inconspicuous
+Flowers & Fruits: Flowers bright white to red, perfect ray flowers, single and double born terminally on stems; fruit inconspicuous.

-Seasonal Color: Flowers May to September
+Seasonal Color: Usually warm colors from May to September.

 Light: Full sun

-Pruning: Remove spent flowers to encourage more blooms
+Pruning: Remove spent flowers to encourage more blooms.

-Disease and pests: Relatively pest free
+Disease and Pests: Relatively pest free.

-Additional comments: Cheerful summer bedding plant for moist gardens in the desert southwest.
-Not drought tolerant.
-There are several other <I>Zinnia</I> species and hybrids of species with many named cultivars such as the delightful Zinnia hybrida 'Orange Profusion' and Zinnia haageana 'White Star'.
+There are several other Zinnia species and hybrids of species with many named cultivars such as the delightful Zinnia hybrida 'Orange Profusion'.